 Be a Volunteer at the Idaho State Historical Society

-Idaho State Historical Society (ISHS) volunteers help make history come alive.
-Volunteers are an active part of the mission of ISHS, providing invaluable resources through educational programs, assisting with daily operations and long-term goals.
+Idaho State Historical Society (ISHS) volunteers are an active and essential part of the mission of ISHS, providing invaluable resources through educational programs, assisting with daily operations and long-term goals.
 Volunteering at ISHS provides the opportunity for social and networking through daily interaction and continuing educational benefits through presentations, lectures and demonstrations.

-Realizing that volunteers seek a variety of experiences, they may volunteer their time in a myriad of ways.
-Volunteers are called on to assist patrons with transactions, interpret educational materials to the public, assist museum staff behind-the-scenes with exhibits, cataloguing, and research as well as host at the Idaho State Historical Museum and Old Idaho Penitentiary Historic Site, help with special events and provide administrative support.
-For anyone with a desire to give their time, there are hundreds of ways he/she can be effectively utilized at the Idaho State Historical Society.
+Volunteers are called on to assist patrons with transactions, interpret educational materials to the public, assist museum staff behind-the-scenes with exhibits, cataloguing, and research as well as help with special events and provide administrative support.

 Hands-on Education Programs

-In a high energy environment, hands-on education program volunteers work directly with children, teachers and chaperones to give them a positive field trip experience.
+ISHS hands-on education program volunteers work directly with children, teachers and chaperones to give them a positive field trip experience.
 Volunteers will work with 3rd and 4th grade students on short, hands-on activities relating to Idaho history.
 One morning a week during fall and spring months is generally requested of volunteers.
-Volunteers in this role gain a familiarity with Idaho history, program content, the Society and the Museum.

-Greet visitors at the admissions desk of the Old Idaho Penitentiary.
-Collect site admission and explain the site to visitors.
-These volunteers are a one-stop shop able to provide information on a wide variety of topics.
-Visitors can ask them about membership benefits, where to go find information about ancestors and the day's special activities.
-You can be "in the know" as a visitor services greeter.
+Site Hosts at the Old Penitentiary greet visitors, collect site admission and explain the sites facilities.
+These volunteers provide information on a wide variety of topics: membership benefits, where to find information about ancestors and special activities and events.

 The Exhibit Host position helps visitors understand topics covered in the world class J. Curtis Earl Arms Collection, the Electrical Exhibit and other rotating exhibits at the Old Idaho Penitentiary Historic Site.
-Hosts should be able to physically navigate through the site, talk with a variety of patrons, be patient and courteous, be able to answer endless questions, and maintain a warm and friendly attitude, while treating visitors as though they were guests in your home.
-Volunteers in this role gain a familiarity with Idaho history, program content, the Idaho State Historical Society and the Old Idaho Penitentiary Historic Site.
+Hosts should be able to physically navigate through the site, talk with and answer questions from a variety of patrons, be patient and courteous, and maintain a warm and friendly attitude.

 Work with Collections